GaetanBt/hellpancake.com/src/pages/en/about.md

 **No personal data is collected** in any way through this site, and your privacy is respected.

 Don't hesitate to [open an issue](https://github.com/GaetanBt/hellpancake.com/issues/new/) if you have any problem browsing this website or any question.

+## Accessibility

+This website is built with accessibility as its **core value**.
+I try my best to not exclude anybody from here and to respect the <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> Standard.